 Damages other than medical expenses can include lost wages, pain and suffering, and, in cases of serious injury or wrongful death, victims’ loved ones may pursue financial compensation for missed milestones.
 Many injury attorneys will also represent you in court if that is what it takes to see you recover personal injury damages.

-START YOUR CASE BY CALLING AIGEN LAW FIRM – FREE CONSULTATIONS
+START YOUR CASE BY CALLING Aigen Injury Law – FREE CONSULTATIONS

-Aigen Law Firm serves clients throughout South Florida.
+Aigen Injury Law serves clients throughout South Florida.
 We also provide free consultations for prospective personal injury clients and our legal fees are on a contingency basis – meaning you don’t pay unless we recover your compensation.
-Contact our office to learn more about what Aigen Law Firm can do for you.
+Contact our office to learn more about what Aigen Injury Law can do for you.